Bathroom bill: United States

-The National Center for Transgender Equality, an LGBTQ advocacy group, calls these bills discriminatory.
+The National Center for Transgender Equality, an LGBTQ advocacy group now part of Advocates for Trans Equality, calls these bills discriminatory.

 From March 22, 2023, to June 30, 2025, Senate File 482 created an exception to Iowa's public accommodations law by permitting both public and private K–12 schools to restrict access to restrooms and changing areas based on students’ biological sex, as listed on their original birth certificate issued at or near the time of birth.
 The law specified that such policies did not constitute discrimination under the Iowa Civil Rights Act, which at the time still included gender identity as a protected class.

 After the widespread backlash to North Carolina's 2016 "bathroom bill" (House Bill 2), conservative activists began rethinking their strategy regarding legislation affecting transgender individuals.
 Terry Schilling, president of the conservative think tank American Principles Project (APP), met with then-Governor Pat McCrory to reflect on the political fallout and strategize new approaches.

 Schilling and others focused on targeting Florida as an ideal candidate due to its economic power and cultural prominence, which they believed made it less vulnerable to corporate or entertainment-industry boycotts.
 As Schilling explained, “They certainly can't boycott Florida, the home state of Walt Disney World.”
 The APP also explored other legislative options beyond bathroom access, including measures to exclude gender identity from civil rights protections and restrict trans women's access to domestic violence shelters.
 However, Schilling noted that these efforts failed to gain widespread support at the time.

 Momentum shifted when the issue of transgender athletes participating in women's sports began attracting broader public interest and political endorsement.
 Schilling described this as a “magic formula,” noting that it combined strong public support with political viability.
 “Politicians were willing to run on it and campaign on it,” he said.
 By 2021, ten states had passed laws banning transgender athletes from competing in women's sports, and by 2024, roughly half of U.S. states had adopted similar legislation.

 According to Schilling, the focus on transgender athletes helped pave the way for additional legislation, including renewed bathroom bills, restrictions on gender-affirming care for minors, and limitations on how gender identity is discussed in schools.
 “I don't think you could have done it by just focusing on the bathrooms,” he said.
 “I think it would be dead right now without the women's sports issue.”